johnnymugs/self-talk/_randonotes.md

 #TODO
 - spelling errors!
-- code examples in beginer are dumb and look like shit
-- block quotes need to be better
-- see TODO!
 - Self was trying to re-conceive the way that programming was done,
 - Self's approach to this end was to give programmers more atomic objects and encourage experimentation
 - JavaScript can/does carry on that legacy
 - timelines!
+- break up blocks of text, don't read
+- Crockford and JSON
+- block quotes need to be better

+#addressed but important to keep around
 - explain eigen class, more gripes about classes
 - js history: Eich and the browser wars
+- Atwood's law
+- see TODO!
+- code examples in beginer are dumb and look like shit
 - AJAX "rescuing" JS
-- break up blocks of text, don't read
-- Crockford and JSON
 - how far has JS come? remember how insane Google Maps was when it came out?
 Before that people were just doing flash-esque menus etc
 - Coders @ Work, 2000s + AJAX
 - functions really are special in JS
-- Atwood's law
 - Chinese Rip van Winkle

 - nice self walkthrough